amsesk/SCGid/README.md

 7. Once you are satisfied with your region selection, close off the region by clicking both mouse buttons at the same time. **This will create a NEW class that incorporates all of the colored dots within your region selection.**
 8. Notice that your new class has a number associated with it.
 Remember this number.
 9. From the "File" drop-down menu, select `Save *.cls` and save your new class file.
-10. Return to command line and run `scgid esom extract [args...]` making sure to specify the .cls file you just created in step 9 for `-c|--cls` and the number of your new class for `-cid|--classnum`.
+10. Return to command line and run `scgid kmers extract [args...]` making sure to specify the .cls file you just created in step 9 for `-c|--cls` and the number of your new class for `-cid|--classnum`.
 11. Now you should have a final draft genome from the kmers module in your `path/to/<prefix>_scgid_output/kmers` directory.

 ### What is a "swissprot-style database" and how do I know I have one?
-**Preface** - It is unlikely that you will ever run into an issue with this as long as you're working with the database downloaded by `./scgid init` and only update/edit it and its associated taxonomy database with the included scripts.
+**Preface** - It is unlikely that you will ever run into an issue with this as long as you're working with the database downloaded by `./scgid init` and only update or edit it with `scgid updatedb` or `scgid spexpand` respectively.
 So don't worry about this too much.

 **If you like to worry** - *scigd* is currently only compatible with a swissprot-style protein database.
 What that means is that the fasta headers (ie everything after '>' in the fasta file) have to share some elements with the standard swissprot format.
 Namely, each fasta header must contain a unique sequence identifier or USID (first) and a description (second).
 The USID and the description must be separated by a space.
 The USID cannot have any spaces in it, but the description can have as many as you like.
-Furthermore, the description must have a species designation in the format `OS=<species>.
-The species name can have spaces but must occur as the end of the description (and header). *scgid* uses this species designation to link sequences in the protein database with lineage information in the taxonomy database, so this is very important.
+Furthermore, the description must have a species designation in the format `OS=<species>`.
+The species name can have spaces but should occur at the end of the description (and fasta header). *scgid* uses this species designation to link sequences in the protein database with lineage information in the taxonomy database, so this is very important.
 You will be stopped if you try to use a misformatted database, but the source of these errors can be a pain to locate and correct.

 So, it is recommended that you let the included scripts do the work when making updates or edits to the swissprot-style database.
 The only time that you should be aware of these formatting requirements is when you want to manually add protein sequences to the database.
 So, here are some examples of GOOD and BAD ways to format your fasta headers for inclusion in the *scgid*-linked swissprot-style database.